Aseprite Importers

 Single-animation file

-If a file contains no tags, it will be imported as a single animation named default
+If a file contains no tags, it will be imported as a single animation named default.

 Multiple source files

-If you are in the need, you may want to separate your character animations over different source files.
+If you are in need, you may want to separate your character animations over different source files.
 This is feasible, but keeping everything in a single file is the best option to speed up development by a great amount.

 The plugin allows you to set a single source file at a time, so if you have multiple sources, you have to constantly switch between source files, losing your preferences in the process.
 In addition, you have to trade the ability to reset all animations off for an incremental import (see below).